 Doula – woman who serves

 I have to admit that my reasons for becoming a doula and birth worker stem back to my birth experience with my son, which was far from great.
 I suppose that every birth I attend I heal a bit more from the trauma, and I hope to help women avoid these kinds of births.
 I will never forget the love and steady presence of my doula.
-She was my anchor, my touchtone, my mother, my sister, my best friend, and all the women who came before me all in one beautiful human being.
-I want to help women the way she helped me.
-We remember the experience of birth for the rest of our life.
-I want to help you so that you can tell a good story.
+She was my anchor, my touchtone, my mother, my sister, my best friend, and all the women who came before me all in one beautiful human being, and I want to help women the way she helped me.
+She held the space for me during the most vulnerable moments of my life.
+We remember the experience of birth for the rest of our life, and I want to help you so that you can tell a good story.
 I am passionate about changing the way we as women birth our children into this world.

 - have postpartum depression

 - give birth by cesarean section

 - be dissatisfied with or give a negative rating to their birth experience